Bolzano: City Council

 The last municipal elections were held in the year 2025.
 Of the 45 seats, 10 different parties were elected to the city council.
 The Brothers of Italy and the Südtiroler Volkspartei (SVP) won 7 seats each.

 Mayors

 This table shows the mayors of the city of Bolzano after 1945.
 All mayors within this list belong to the Italian language group.
 So far, the last mayor of the German language group in Bolzano was Julius Perathoner from 1895 to 1922 and was replaced by the march on Bolzano by the fascists.

 Euroregion Tyrol-South Tyrol-Trentino

-In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognizing the creation of the Euroregion Tyrol-South Tyrol-Trentino.
+In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognizing the creation of the Tyrol–South Tyrol–Trentino Euroregion.